WARP-LAB/WARP-GUIDES-WEBPACK/03-file-loading/readme.md

 // ...
 ```

-Add loaders for font files in webpack config.
+Adding loaders for font files in webpack config.

-We will use `file-loader` not `url-loder`, but if you are using the latter, specify mime type settings, meaning that if you have
+`file-loader` not `url-loder` will be used, but if one is using the latter, mime type should be specified, meaning if

 _webpack.front.config.js_